pac0der/BJXIT/README.md

 Run => npm run start:all

-This will run API and Angular project simultaneously.
+This will run the API and Angular projects simultaneously.

-Database is created automatically
+The database is created automatically.